-The Company's share-based compensation program grants awards include stock options and restricted stock awards.
+The Company's stock-based compensation program awards include stock options and restricted stock awards.
 The fair value of stock option grants is estimated as of the date of the grant using the Black-Scholes option pricing model.
-The fair value of restricted stock awards is based on the fair value of the Company's common stock on the date of the grant.
-The fair value of the stock-based awards are then expensed over the requisite service period, generally the vesting period, for each award.
+The fair value of restricted stock units is based on the fair value of the Company's common stock on the date of the grant.
+The fair value of the awards is then expensed over the requisite service period, generally the vesting period, for each award as compensation expense.

 The Company's expected stock price volatility assumption is based on the volatility of comparable public companies.
 The expected term of a stock option granted to employees and directors (including non-employee directors) is based on the average of the contractual term (generally 10 years) and the vesting period.
 For non-employee options, the expected term is the contractual term.
 The risk-free interest rate is based on the yield of U.S. Treasury securities consistent with the life of the option.
-No dividend yield was assumed as the Company does not pay dividends on its common stock.
+The expected dividend yield was set to zero as the Company does not pay dividends on its common stock and there was no expectation of doing so as of the respective grant dates.
 The Company recognizes forfeitures related to stock-based awards as they occur.

-The Company has periodically granted stock options and restricted stock awards to consultants for services, pursuant to the Company's stock plans at the fair market value on the respective dates of grant.
+The Company has periodically granted stock options and restricted stock units to non-employees for services pursuant to the Company's stock plans at the fair market value on the respective dates of grant.
 Should the Company terminate any of its consulting agreements, the unvested options underlying the agreements would be cancelled.
-For awards granted to consultants and non-employees, compensation expense is recognized over the vesting period of the awards, which is generally the period services are rendered by such consultants and non-employees.
+For awards granted to non-employees, compensation expense is recognized over the service period.

-The assumptions used in determining the fair value of share-based awards granted in 2022 and 2021 are as follows:
+The assumptions used in determining the fair value of share-based awards granted during the years ended December 31, 2023 and 2022 are as follows:

+Decemb ver 31,

-2022 2021
+2023 2022

-Risk-free interest rate 1.64% 1.21%
+Risk-free interest rate 3.59% - 4.13% 1.64%

-Expected option life 6 - 6.1 years 5 years
+Expected option life 6-6.1 years 6 - 6.1 years

 Expected dividend yield 0% 0%

-Expected stock price volatility 54% 52%
+Expected stock price volatility 57% 54%